-Subject to a final agreement, Electrovaya will modify the earlier repayment schedule with Technology Partnerships Canada.
+Electrovaya has modified an earlier repayment schedule with Technology Partnerships Canada.
 Fixed repayments of a nominal amount will begin on October 1, 2017.

 ii) Warranty

 Electrovaya Company, registered in Delaware, is in discussions concerning a system malfunction at a test facility installed during 2011 in the United States.
 Management believes there are mitigating circumstances to ensure a favorable outcome.